Jurisdiction Requirement of the NJ Domestic Violence Statute

 The court reasoned that the present incidents arose directly from the parties' acrimonious family relationship and their status as former household members.Dating Relationship - S.K. v.
 J.H.

 Plaintiff and defendant, who had not previously met, were on a group trip to Israel when defendant attacked and severely beat plaintiff following plaintiff rebuffing defendants attempt to kiss her.
 Defendant received a prison sentence and restitution for the attack.
 Plaintiff then sought and was granted a restraining order against Defendant pursuant to the PDVA, on the grounds that they were in a “dating relationship”.
 The court found that under the common meaning of the terms “dating relationship,” the fact that the two parties were on the same trip and socialized on one evening did not constitute a “dating relationship” and reversed the restraining order award.

-Call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free 30 minute in office consultation if you have any questions about domestic violence in New Jersey.Sources
+Call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free comprehensive in office consultation if you have any questions about domestic violence in New Jersey.Sources

 New Jersey Prevention of Domestic Violence Act of 1991

 S.P. v.
 Newark Police Dep’t, 428 N.J.
 Super.
 210 (App.
 Div.
 2012)

 N.G. v.
 J.P., 426 N.J.
 Super 398 (App.
 Div.
 2012)

 S.K. v.
 J.H., 426 N.J.
 Super 230 (App.
 Div.
 2012)